rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotMessage/ChatbotMessage.md

 ### Messages with sources

 If you are using Retrieval-Augmented Generation, you may want to display sources.

-A `SourcesCard` allows you to paginate between any sources you provide.
+Sources allow you to paginate between any sources you provide.
+The API for a source requires a link at minimum, but we strongly recommend providing a more descriptive title and body so users have enough context.
+The title is limited to one line and the body is limited to two lines.

 ```js file="./MessageWithSources.tsx"